Healthy Co-Parenting To Support Mental Health And Child Development

 Families come in many forms, shapes, and sizes, with many different dynamics.
 Consider these common terms: two-parent families, single-family homes, custody, and stepparents—and the list goes on and on.
 No matter what your family’s scenario might be, if you have children with someone, learning how to practice healthy parenting, co-parenting, or stepparenting can benefit both the children and the emotional health of everyone in the family.
 In fact, research shows that after divorce, parents who effectively cooperate as co-parents can play a significant factor in the well-being of children both in the shorter term and well into adulthood.
-Regardless of past relationship status with a co-parent, loving relationships with both parents supports the emotional well-being and development of kids.
+Regardless of past relationship status with a co-parent, loving relationships with both parents support the emotional well-being and development of kids.

 Safety must be a priority: Unless your family has experienced or is experiencing a dangerous or unhealthy situation with a parent (such as domestic abuse or substance misuse), both parents playing a regular, active role in their child’s life can be in the child’s best interest.
 But if you have safety concerns for your child or yourself regarding your child’s other parent (or anyone in the household), please reach out for help.
 Keeping you and your child safe is crucial.
 Help is available 24 hours a day/7 days a week at thehotline.org.
 A live chat option is available, or you can call 1-800-799-7233 or text “START” to 88788.